 Teaching (Secondary) Internship

 In the Master of Teaching (Secondary) Internship you'll earn a world class Master of Teaching qualification while you are paid to teach in a Victorian secondary school.

 - An undergraduate degree from an approved institution

-- Previous study that satisfies the requirements for two learning areas.
+- Previous study that satisfies the requirements for two learning areas available in the course, see list below.

 All applicants must also:

 - meet English language requirements

 - complete the complete the Teacher Capability Assessment Tool (TCAT) prior to applying.
 TCAT results are assessed as part of your application.

 - successfully complete a selection interview.